sabre-io/sabre.io/source/katana/goals.md

 The installer needs to help with getting people started getting their server up and running.
-Traditionally it was only ever possible to set up sabre/dav by copying files, and you were even forced to manually run sql queries.
+Traditionally it was only ever possible to set up sabre/dav by copying files, and you were even forced to manually run SQL queries.

-The installer will now walk you throug the steps, in a way so that it's doable on people just having access to a shared host with (god forbid) something like an FTP account.
+The installer will now walk you through the steps, in a way so that it's doable on people just having access to a shared host with (god forbid) something like an FTP account.